 U-Turn is a foundation that organizes trips for people with a physical disability.

-Employees in our Liverpool, UK office dressed in red February 1, 2013 to show their support for the British Heart Foundation.
-Employees raised £85 to support this worthy cause.
+Employees in our Liverpool, UK office dress up in Red to show their support for the British Heart Foundation.
+Employees raise money to support this worthy cause.

 British Heart Foundation - "We're the nation's heart charity.
 Our vision is a world where people don't die prematurely from heart disease.
 We'll achieve this through pioneering research, vital prevention activity and ensuring quality care and support for everyone living with heart disease."